 To strip the acrylic wax and sealers from the garage floor, you will need to use a blue or green (more aggressive) scrub pad on the floor maintainer.
 Do not use a black pad as these are too aggressive for VCT and could permanently damage the tile.

-Using a mop, apply a generous amount of commercial stripping solution to the floor such as Armstrong S-490 or Zep Commercial Floor Stripper.
+Using a mop, apply a generous amount of commercial stripping solution to the floor such as Armstrong S-490 or Zep Commercial Floor Stripper at Amazon.
 Be sure to dilute the solution according to the instructions and slowly scrub the floor with the maintainer.
 Use a mop or wet vac with a floor attachment to pick up the dirty solution from the floor as you go.
 Reapply and scrub as necessary until all the wax is removed.